twpayne/chezmoi/docs/FAQ.md

   what would change and apply those changes without having to run `chezmoi diff` or `chezmoi apply`.
 Note also that the arguments to `chezmoi edit` are the files in their target location.

 ---

+## Why do I get a blank buffer when running `chezmoi edit`?

+The problem here is that your editor is forking, detaching, and terminating the original process, which chezmoi cannot distinguish from the editor terminating normally.

+You have two options:
+1. Configure your editor command to remain in the foreground by passing the `-f` flag to `mvim`, e.g. by setting the `edit.flags` configuration variable to `["-f"]`, or by setting the `EDITOR` environment variable to `mvim -f`.
+2. Set the `edit.hardlink` configuration variable to `false`.

+---